Promoters of two ambitious plans to repair decades of damage they blame on an inner city stretch of freeway insist they’re not competing.

 Garth said she supports the land bridge because that seems to be the best way to get money to improve the community.

 As a boy of 4 or 5, Mychael Wright remembers playing in the mud that would become I-94.
-He credits the work that Baker has done to connect members of the community, through an effort called the Rondo Roundtable, and help them better understand the economic and social potential a land bridge can bring.
+He credits the work that Baker has done to connect members of the community, through an effort called the Rondo Roundtable, and help them better understand the economic and social potential a land bridge could bring.

 “My take is that this is bringing back the spirit of Rondo to the 21st century,” he said.
 “Keith really spells things out very clearly.
-And all the great work that that he’s doing, and the roundtable are doing, is making sure that that information and knowledge goes to folks who may be naysayers and show them what’s actually going on with this and how it will impact them positively.”
+And all the great work that he’s doing, and the roundtable are doing, is making sure that that information and knowledge goes to folks who may be naysayers and show them what’s actually going on with this and how it will impact them positively.”

 Thoroughfare idea